 Step 3: Use proper keywords to write the selection criteria

-Keywords used to write criteria play an important role in attracting the right candidates for the job position.
-Using the right keywords, you can emphasize on what you are looking for in the candidate.
+Keywords used to write key selection criteria play an important role in attracting the right candidates for the job position.
+Using the right keywords, you can emphasize what you are looking for in the candidate.

 For example, if you want a candidate to have an educational qualification in the computer field, you will mention “qualify in” computers.
 If you want applicants to have experience in a particular field, you can use the keyword “proven record in” the areas.